 Building a colocation talent plan for the future

 Issues in this current period of high employment also require longer term solutions that involve the gradual development of a broader talent pool.

 This effort requires the engagement and encouragement of more female candidates to apply, for example.

 In heavily male-dominated industries, such as colocation data center environments, steps that stress and prioritise equal opportunity employment are often differentiating factors.

 Joyce-Koch noted that many of her clients are seeking diversity.
 One key to accomplishing the diversity goal is for corporations to sponsor training programs or formal internships that expose young, diverse groups of people to their industry and job culture at an early age.

 Such programs increase the odds that more individuals embrace information management as a future career choice.

-Lastly, if data centre operators need help recruiting qualified staff and are also looking for ways to increase performance, reliability and efficiency, out-tasking data centre facility operations may be the best solution.
+Lastly, if data center operators need help recruiting qualified staff and are also looking for ways to increase performance, reliability and efficiency, out-tasking data center facility operations may be the best solution.

-Hiring specialised, well trained on-site data centre technicians, armed with a program based on industry best practices is a threat-proof approach to eliminating complexities of day-to-day operations and minimising risk.
+Hiring specialised, well trained on-site data center technicians, armed with a program based on industry best practices is a threat-proof approach to eliminating complexities of day-to-day operations and minimising risk.

 Let me know what you think!
 Are these actions you’re already taking at your colocation site?
 Are you finding the low unemployment rate a challenge to hiring top talent?
 I’m curious to hear about your experiences.